FedPower: Privacy-Preserving Distributed Eigenspace Estimation: Appendix

 \section{Appendix}

-Subection \textbf{A} and \textbf{B} includes the proofs (also the proof sketch if necessary) corresponding to the full and partial participation protocols, respectively.
+Subsection \textbf{A} and \textbf{B} includes the proofs (also the proof sketch if necessary) corresponding to the full and partial participation protocols, respectively.
 Subsection \textbf{C} contains the technical lemmas.
 Subsection \textbf{D} presents auxiliary lemmas used in the proofs.
 Subsection \textbf{E} introduces the formal definitions and lemmas on metrics between two subspaces.
-Subsection \textbf{F} provides the algorithms that we compared in the experiments.